-At the heart of each person is the desire to be seen and acknowledged.
+At the heart of each person is the desire to be seen and acknowledged—to be valued.
 It’s hard-wired into our souls.
-And, honestly, we need to know we are valued in some form simply to survive.
+And, honestly, we need to find our value in some form simply to survive.

 Assuming that you’re like the majority of us, wishing (maybe even yearning) to be explicitly recognized for what you do relates to the fact that validation from others just feels good.
 Reaching all the way back to childhood and your need for your parents’ reassurance and approval, being acknowledged by others helps you feel more accepted and secure.
 And, consequently, more comfortable inside yourself.
 More important still, such recognition assists you in perceiving yourself as desirable, valuable, and esteemable.
 In a word, special.

 Leon F Seltzer Ph.D.